Hazardous smoke blankets Sydney as winds fan Australia bushfires

 One of the biggest fires in recent days was recorded in Lake Cathie, 379 kilometers (235.5 miles) north of Sydney - which has destroyed more than 2,000 hectares (4,942 acres) of a national park.

-The fire is now under control, though the area is a prime breeding ground for koalas, stoking fears that hundreds will have been killed by the fires.
+The fire is now contained, though the area is a prime breeding ground for koalas, stoking fears that hundreds will have been killed by the fires.

 “Based on our calculations, with a minimum 60% mortality rate about 350 koalas will be lost,” Sue Ashton, president of the Port Macquarie Koala Hospital told Reuters.